Daniel 9: 24-27

 Prince."

-B. The word nagiydh is difficult here.
+B. The word nAgiydh is difficult here.
 It occurs 3 times in Daniel.
 And

 yet, each time it seems to be referring to someone different.